New England clambake history

 Becoming a tradition

-During the Gilded Age, when Americans were as stressed with ‘credibility’ as we are today and also when ‘purposeful’ leisure time became socially acceptable, clambakes offered a decent and also stylish means of investing one’s spare time.
-They became a common part of political events and even appeared in art and also literary works as a ‘sign of shelter from a globe gone awry.’
+During the Gilded Age, when Americans were as stressed with ‘credibility’ as we are today and also when ‘purposeful’ leisure time became socially acceptable.
+Clambakes offered a decent and also stylish means of investing one’s spare time.
+They became a common part of political events.
+They even appeared in art and also literary works as a ‘sign of shelter from a globe gone awry.’

 For more details on just how to eat a clambake, click here.